 ➨ What types of MP3s are included?
 There are two types of mp3s: practice tracks (at slow and performance tempos) and recordings.
 The practice tracks contain just the teacher duet part.
 The model recordings are at performance tempo, and contain both the student part and the teacher duet.
 There are mp3s for all the pieces in the Lesson Book, plus all the Performance Pieces (PDFs) for every unit.

-There are four “albums” of recordings that may be downloaded to any mobile device.
+The “albums” of recordings may be downloaded to any mobile device.
 Students can play along with these tracks at home and/or use them in the lesson.
 Each practice track contains two measures of count-in clicks.
 If a student is new to using such tracks, it might be best to initially work on a few during lesson time.

 ➨ What is the “My Progress” practice log?
 Students can keep track of how much they practice each day with the online practice log.
 You can ask students to share this with you at the end of the week (by email or by printing the log).
 “My Progress” also includes creating a “favorite song list” (repertoire list).
 To ensure that practice reports arrive via email, we recommend adding the following email address to your contacts: firstname.lastname@example.org.